kauefraga/json-server/README.md

   />
 </p>

-<h4 align="center">☂ A fast json server with no dependencies inspired in json-server ☂</h4>
+<h4 align="center">☂ A fast json server built with native libraries as well as possible.
+Inspired in json-server.  ☂</h4>

+## ✨ Features

+- **Fancy UI**: A minimal UI that exposes everything you need
+- **Colorized Outputs**: Everything looks better with some colors
+- **Tiny size**: This package is built with native libraries

 ## ⬇️ How to install and use it